 The Birkett Six Hour Relay Race

 The UK's largest annual motor race will return on October 28th 2017.
 Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, last year's Birkett saw a capacity grids of 70 teams with reserves, so don't miss out this year - submit your team entry early and be part of one of motorsport's longest-running traditions.
-2017 entry packs will be available mid-summer - ensure you keep an eye on the news page, and/or sign up to our e-newsletter here and like the Birkett Facebook page to be alerted as to registration opening.
+2017 entry packs are available here and keep an eye on the Birkett Facebook page for up to date news.

 About the Birkett

-The culmination of the Club Racing season, this unique event has a concept and a tradition all of its own – a little bit of end of season fun to many but also a challenge to the competitive instincts of many racing drivers and the strategic wiles of a few team managers!
+The traditional close to the club racing season, this unique event has a concept and a tradition all of its own – a little bit of end of season fun to many but also a challenge to the competitive instincts of many racing drivers and the strategic wiles of a few team managers!

 The race is held today on the Silverstone GP circuit and as a result can accommodate up to 70 teams of between 4 and 6 drivers and cars competing in a unique relay race format.
 Each team has to lap the circuit as many times as they can within the six hours, with only one of their team cars running at any one time.
 As one comes into the pit lane, the next can be dispatched out onto the circuit.
 Entry is restricted to sports and saloon cars; this means an eclectic mix of vehicles can be on track, everything from 1960’s MG Midgets to BMW M3’s, hordes of Caterham derivatives and modern sports racing cars such as Radical's.